oluwarotimii/oluwarotimii/README.md

 - 👋 Hi, I’m @oluwarotimii
 - 🌱 I’m currently learning ...
-Python got AI and ML
+Python, AI and ML
 - 💞️ I’m looking to collaborate on ...
 Projects related to Software development
 - 📫 How to reach me ...
 Email : oluwarotimiadewumi@gmail.com